 Click on one of the above pictures to view a trail or for more trails click on contents.

-This is the second of 2 walks on this site involving the new trail along Lake Audubon.
-The final leg of a trail at the base of the Lake Thoreau dam has been completed.
+This is the second of 2 walks on this site involving the trail along Lake Audubon.
 This walk will take you along a good section of the shore line with lots of views of Lake Audubon and a view of Lake Thoreau.
 The picture shows Lake Audubon in October.
 Click on the picture to view the walk map and pictures of the route.